 The great Tang dynasty poet Du Fu lived in the thatched house (759-763) close to the Nan River at Chengdu, Sichuan.
 He built the house himself.

-3. Lu yu wrote a famous book in the Tang dynasty about what subject?
+12. Lu Yu wrote a famous book in 762CE about what subject?

 Much of China is desert or mountainous or both.
 It is only in the lowlands around the Yellow, Yangzi rivers and in Liaoning that the land is flat and supports intensive agriculture.